 “The natural environment we treat with such unnecessary ignorance and recklessness was our cradle and nursery, and remains our one and only home.
 To its special conditions we are intimately adapted in every one of the bodily fibers and biochemical transactions that gives us life.” – E. O. Wilson

-Whether it be ISIS or climate change or systemic racism, we often isolate our issues as individual problems to be solved.
+Whether it be healthcare or climate change or systemic racism, we often isolate our issues as individual problems to be solved.
 But really they reflect a more serious condition: a lack of awareness.
 In the words of Leonardo da Vinci, we must “learn to see.
 Realize that everything connects to everything else.”
-We can no longer approach our separated problems with narrow solutions.
-Because the issues we face are no longer just about the comfort of our society.
+We can no longer approach our separate problems with narrow solutions, because the issues we face are no longer just about the comfort of our society.
 They are now about the survival of our species—the extinction of our children and grandchildren.
 Just consider: we have 15,000 nuclear warheads between nine countries.
-In our blissful ignorance, we have maybe caused the sixth mass extinction since life evolved on land.
+In our blissful ignorance, we have likely begun the sixth mass extinction since life evolved on land.
 But most frightening of all, we are a species cultured in complacency, misled by the belief that a few centuries of innovation have made us invincible.
 When in reality, our existence is as thin as the atmosphere that holds us.
 We’re as fragile as a bubble about to burst.

 “This time it’s not a tiger at the cave mouth.
 You can’t see the danger at your door.
 But if you look, you can see it at the door of your civilization.” – Paul Gilding